 There is new great news for online retailers!
-Research firm eMarketer estimates that apparel and accessories will grow by 20 percent, to $40.9 billion this year, up from $34.2 billion in 2011.
+Research firm eMarketer estimates that apparel and accessories will grow by 20 percent, to $40.9 billion this year, up from $34.2 billion in the last year.

 So if you're an eTailer, you're in the right industry at the right time.
 But of course, the growing market opportunity doesn't necessarily mean your online apparel store will automatically see more sales.
 But with a little hard ( and smart) work and the right eCommerce provider, your potential success is limitless!

-So what are some things you can do to ensure eCommerce success for your retail store?
+So what are some things you can do to ensure eCommerce success when building an online store?

 Create a branded experience.